 I was reading my son a bedtime story the other night and I was also secretly thanking God that our day had finally come to an end.
 Thankfully, my exhaustion didn’t blind me from recognizing the moment that was about to give birth.
 I quietly watched his mind spinning and his eyes sinking and like a bubble about to be formed and take off into the air, the words began to form.
 Not wanting to move or breathe trying to avoid bursting the bubble.
 I just listened and watched.
 I wanted his words to gently land in my hands, into my arms, his safe place.

 Then there was silence.
 And those awful 3 words were uttered, words that strike fear into any parent.
 Out of his little mouth came, “I hate myself.”

 And then came those questions that pin me to the wall of guilt, “Have I not encouraged him enough?
 Did I forget to be his cheerleader in the midst of my busyness and exhaustion?
 What did I do wrong?
-What did I not do enough of…?”
-My mind was spinning with questions.
+What did I not do enough of?”

-I held him tightly and thankfully he wasn’t facing me, he didn’t realize that I was crying.
+I held him tightly and thankfully, since he wasn’t facing me, he didn’t realize that I was crying.
 A puddle of tears was forming on the top of his sweet little head.

 My husband would tell you I don’t like to be touched when I am falling asleep.
 But that evening I could have held my little boy all night in my arms to assure him that he is the most amazing little boy I have ever met.
 But instead I just held him and silently prayed for his little wounded heart.
 He never shared with me if something happened that day to make him feel that way.